Web indexing: extending the functionality of HTML Indexer

 Figure 4.
 See also cross-reference as a subheading

 The 'Reference Text' field cannot be empty.
-The neatest solution is to include the HTML code (</i>) that ends the instruction to produce italic text.
+Therefore, the field has the HTML code that ends the instruction to create italic text (</i>).

-An alternative to using the <i> and </i> markup would be to use codes, and convert these during post processing.
-This could save a few keystrokes and it allows for conversion to semantic markup (the strictly correct option), rather than hard-coding the tags for the italic text.
+An alternative to using the <i> and </i> markup is to use codes, and to change the codes during post processing.
+This method allows for conversion to semantic markup (the strictly correct option), instead of hard-coding the tags for the italic text.

 Summary